tudelft3d/3dbag-viewer-report/3D webviewer requirements.md

 - Cesium seems to promote their services a lot.
 Even in their documentation it becomes difficult to designate which parts are the open source/standard technologies and what are their proprietary products (e.g. they push a lot Cesium Ion, their own data delivery service).
 - 3D tiles are open standard and famous, but still the most reliable solution is using Cesium's propriatery software/services.
 - Vendor lock-in is still a minor possibility, based on the previous.
 While all is open source/standards, the community hasn't gone too far to overcome the software monopoly of Cesium in the ecosystem.
 - Performance can never be great.
-While web transactions are optimised, CesiumJS is bloated and best case scenario with a local hosted solution is to get good performance.
-For most computers, using a single CesiumJS viewer might be challenging, so building any sophisticated UI using a JavaScript front-end would definitely make performance worse.
+While web transactions are optimised, for most computers using a single CesiumJS viewer might be challenging, so building any sophisticated UI using a JavaScript front-end would definitely make performance worse.
 That limits the choices of GUI and requires higher amount of time for optimisation to deliver a useful final app.
 - Final product looks always the same.
 You can tell that a tool is based on Cesium from miles and that's not a good thing, because it looks boring and doesn't attract the user (that's, also, due to the performance).

 ### Scenario 2: Mapbox GL + 3D Tiles

 MapBox is better performing than CesiumJS.
-Nevertheless, there is no reliable solution for using 3D Tiles with it, except for a [prototype](https://github.com/Geodan/mapbox-3dtiles) developed by Geodan.
+Nevertheless, there is no reliable and complete solution for using 3D (Tiles) with it, except for a [prototype](https://github.com/Geodan/mapbox-3dtiles) developed by Geodan.
 Further development towards this direction would be needed.
-Mapbox's power would show when using 2.5D data like LoD 1.x (so, practically when not using any 3D geometries at all).
+Mapbox's power would show when using 2.5D data like LoD 1.x and no 3D terrain (so, practically when not using any 3D geometries at all).
 Implementing a full 3D solution is challenging since the viewer is not intended for consumption of truly 3D data.
-For example, in Geodan's prototype a terrain is visualised, but collides with the existing 2D plane of the viewer.
+For example, in Geodan's prototype a terrain is visualised, but collides with the existing 2D mapping plane of the viewer.

 #### Pros
-- Similar feature-set as CesiumJS, but better performance (mostly).
+- Lightweight and high performance, also on mobile (mostly).
 - Optimised for data viewing in simple use cases, where footprint can height can be used.
-This can be used to have a robust viewer for certain LoDs (e.g. LoD1.x).
+This can be used to have a robust viewer for LoD1.x buildings.
-- 3D features can be added by implementing a three.js layer
+- Possible to extend with more 3D features by implementing a three.js layer
 - Easy to use and adapt.
-Good styling mechanism, more consumer-friendly.
+Good styling mechanism, user friendly.

 #### Cons
 - Only supports 2D geometry sources out of the box.
-- Performance and features for complex 3D geometries still lagging (e.g. for LoD2).
+- Support and features for complex 3D geometries still lagging (e.g. for LoD2).
-- Limited 3D support.
 No reliable solution for 3D tiles, so custom implementation/maintenance of a 3D tiles parser will be necessary.
 - Not really possible to elegantly implement 3D terrain since there is always a 2D baselayer.
 - Vendor lock-in is a possibility, maybe slightly more prominent than Cesium.
 They promote their own proprietary services.
 Using their own open software/standards (e.g. vector tiles) is very hard without their support.
-- Performance is not guaranteed, since custom code has to be writted for 3D tiles (and complex 3D geometries in general).
+- Performance is not guaranteed if one wants to use it for more than LoD 1.x, since custom code has to be writted for 3D tiles (and complex 3D geometries in general).

 ### Scenario 3: three.js + 3D tiles/OGC API